Nikolas Cruz 'school shooter' comment reported to FBI months ago, vlogger says

 "I think we spoke with you in the past about a complaint that you made about someone making a comment on your YouTube channel," Furr said in the message that was detailed in a transcription Bennight posted.
 "I just wanted to follow up with you on that and ask you a question with something that's come up, if you wouldn't mind giving me a ring.”

-The FBI did not immediately comment when reached by Fox News asking about Cruz's YouTube channel, which has since been taken down.
+The FBI did not immediately comment when reached by Fox News asking about Cruz's YouTube account, which has since been taken down.
 Bennight also did not immediately return Fox News' request for comment.

 Cruz was charged Thursday with 17 counts of premeditated murder.
 He was booked into Broward County Jail after federal and local investigators questioned him.
 Cruz allegedly walked into the school with a gas mask, smoke grenades and multiple magazines of ammunition before firing an AR-15 at students and faculty members.